thinkerers/theophile.dev/README.md

 ## Alternative Hosting Approach

 WebAssembly: The project could be hosted on static file providers using WebAssembly to run PHP.
 This method may be slower and less private compared to server-side execution, but it is a cost-effective way to showcase similar project.
 In the future, I'd like to add a github action to publish the website to github page using this method in order to enable fast previews / testings.

----

-Feel free to contribute, report issues, or provide feedback to help improve this project!